11 Top Trading Mistakes to Avoid

 Of course, much of the time, if you average down, it will work.
 The problem is that eventually it will fail spectacularly, and your catastrophic loss will be bigger than what you would have lost if you had just used stop losses on your trades.

 Experienced traders know what they're looking for and what to avoid.
-They have a plan and don’t need to look for tips – other traders telling you when to buy and sell.
+They have a plan and don’t need to look for tips.

 Taking a tip can feel good because it absolves you of the responsibility to decide when to buy or sell.
 The problem is, if you don’t have your own conviction about the trade, how are you going to feel if it turns into a loser?
 Like an idiot, probably, and that will dent your confidence and probably make you a worse trader over the short term.

-Tips can come from pundits on TV or social media.
-In some cases, you might learn from these tips, or at least use the tip to better formulate your own conviction about a trade.
-It is a good idea to look at the last tips the pundit made and how they turned out.
-When you do this and see the tipster got it wrong 70% of the time, it makes it much easier to resist their tips!
+If taken with a measure of caution, tips from pundits on TV and social media can help you to better formulate your own opinion about a trade, but it’s a good idea to look at the last tips the pundit made and how they turned out.
+When you do this and see the tipster got it wrong 70% of the time, it makes it much easier to resist.

 When you are looking for a trade entry, you are probably zooming in.
 This is necessary, but the problem is that it can give you tunnel vision.
 While it is important not to get “paralysis by over-analysis”, it is vital to keep the bigger picture in mind.
 Is your trade in line with the long-term trend if there is one?
 Are you using an overly tight stop loss to enter a trade just before a major news release in the currency you are trading?